raphahenrique/network-LIB/README.md

 # network-LIB
-network LIB for my projetcs
+network LIB for my projects

+The idea initially is to just have a central point in requests for my apps.